a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 #### `name` Argument

-In order to fulfull the requirements for the `name` attribute, we must define our own custom type.
-This is a fairly trivial process.
-We need to create a method that validates the value provided by the client and returns it.
-Optionally, if the attribute expects a data type other than a string the custom type function must also convert the validated value to the expected type.
+None of <a href="https://flask-restplus.readthedocs.io/en/stable/api.html#module-flask_restplus.inputs" target="_blank">the pre-defined types in the <code>flask_restplus.inputs</code> module</a> perform input validation that satisfies the requirements of the `name` attribute.
+Thankfully, <a href="https://flask-restplus.readthedocs.io/en/stable/parsing.html#advanced-types-handling" target="_blank">Flask-RESTPlus provides a way to create custom types</a> that can be used in the same way.

+The term "type" is (IMO) misleading since we only need to create a function (NOT a class).
+The function must accept a single parameter &mdash; the value provided by the client.
+If the value is successfully validated, the function must convert the value to the expected data type before returning it (in the case of the `name` attribute, the expected type is a string so no conversion is necessary).
 If the value provided by the client is invalid, the method must raise a `ValueError`.

-Remember, the `name` attribute must consist of **ONLY** lowercase-letters, numbers, '-' (hyphen character) or '_' (underscore character).
+Remember, the `name` attribute can **ONLY** contain lowercase-letters, numbers, '-' (hyphen character) or '_' (underscore character).
 With that in mind, let's talk through how the `widget_name` function fulfills these requirements:

-{{< highlight python "linenos=tabl4,linenostart=15" >}}def widget_name(name):
+{{< highlight python "linenos=table,linenostart=15" >}}def widget_name(name):
     """Return name if valid, raise an excaption if validation fails.""" if re.compile(r"^[\w-]+$").match(name):
         return name